buanet/docker.watchdog/README.md

 # Watchdog for Docker

-Watchdog for Docker is a simple watchdog container to automatically restart unhealthy containers.
+Watchdog for Docker is a Docker image which provides a simple watchdog to automatically restart unhealthy containers.

 ### v0.0.1beta (2020-08-10)